pinkestflamingo/pinkestflamingo/README.md

 *"The important thing is not to stop questioning.
 Curiosity has its own reason for existing."*
 — Albert Einstein

-I used to be that one kid in the neighborhood that would never leave his room and just sit in his room staring at the computer screen for hours.
-It is thanks to me being that introvert kid that I possess the knowledge I do.

 ## Location
 📍 Gothenburg, Sweden